matrix-org/matrix-spec-proposals/proposals/3890-remote-local-notification-toggle.md

-# MSCXXX: Remotely silence local notifications
+# MSC3890: Remotely silence local notifications
 Some clients (eg Element Web) do not use http pushers for notifications, but rather generate their own notifications in the client based on the `/sync` response.
 Users should be able to remotely toggle on and off these notifications (as well as [push notifications](https://github.com/matrix-org/matrix-spec-proposals/pull/3881)) to control interruptions